 To put it simply, a cascade tax is a tax on top of a tax.
 A cascade tax works like a waterfall, meaning there is a compounding effect to this tax.
-Products that have multiple stages of production will incur more and more tax as it moves through the supply chain on their way to the end-user.
+Products that have multiple stages of production will incur more and more tax as they move through the supply chain on their way to the end-user.
 This results in a real sales tax that is higher than the official sales tax rate.

-Countries that have a cascade tax system can often struggle to stay competitive in foreign markets.
+Even though the cascading tax is capable of generating large revenues for governments, countries that have a cascade tax system can often struggle to stay competitive in foreign markets.
 This is mainly due to the fact that such a tax system often results in inflationary prices to make up for the high tax.
 Especially when compared to international competitors.